joashgobin/cs/content/agile/chapter_1_the_agile_approach/20_synergy_of_agile_methodologies.md

 # Synergy of Agile Methodologies
-We can use various agile methodologies together in order to get the results from a project.
+We can use various agile methodologies together in order to get the best results from a project.
 - Scrum helps us to have useful meetings, understand our respective roles, keep track of artifacts, etc.
 - XP (eXtreme Programming) teaches us to have continuous delivery, high standards for our code, simplicity, etc.
 - Kanban helps us to organize work and prevent bottlenecks by allowing us to easily